varnish/Varnish-Book/varnish_book.rst

 Summary of VCL
 --------------

+- VCL is all about policies
 - VCL provides a state machine for controlling Varnish
 - Each request is handled independently
 - Building a VCL file is done one line at a time

 .. container:: handout

-   VCL is all about policy.
-By providing a state machine which you can hook into, VCL allows you to affect the handling of any single request almost anywhere in the execution chain.
+   VCL provides subroutines that allow you to affect the handling of any single request almost anywhere in the execution chain.
    This provides pros and cons as any other programming language.

-   This book is not a complete reference guide to how you can deal with every possible scenario in VCL, but on the other hand, if you master the basics of VCL you can solve complex problems that nobody has thought about before.
+   This book is not a complete reference guide to how you can deal with every possible scenario in VCL, but if you master the basics of VCL you can solve complex problems that nobody has thought about before.
    And you can usually do it without requiring too many different sources of documentation.

    Whenever you are working on VCL, you should think of what that exact line you are writing has to do.
    The best VCL is built by having many independent sections that do not interfere with each other more than what they have to.

    Remember that there is a built-in VCL.
    **If your own VCL code does not reach a return statement, the built-in VCL subroutine is executed after yours.**